architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-mac.rst

 Python library) and  1 hour of your time.

 #.
 Open GitHub Desktop from the start menu.
 #.
-Clone the CEA repository:
-#.
-Press Cmd+Shift+O (clone repository) and select the URL tab.
-#.
-Paste the CEA GitHub address: https://github.com/architecture-building-systems/CityEnergyAnalyst
+Clone the CEA repository: Press Cmd+Shift+O (clone repository), select the URL tab and paste the CEA GitHub address: https://github.com/architecture-building-systems/CityEnergyAnalyst
 #.
 Click Clone, this will take ~ 5-10 minutes (Size 1.65 GB).
 #.
 Clone the CEA GUI repository:
 ** Press Cmd+Shift+O (clone repository) and select the URL tab.